Synopsis

 Not all values are supported by a given archive format, and a warning will be shown if an unsupported value is used.

-is in use, the uncompressed size is not known.
+--unfilteredis in use, the uncompressed size is not known.
 This option will set the value to use as the uncompressed size for all subsequent changes.
-It can be specified multiple times, and would normally be used just prior to any--add
+It can be specified multiple times, and would normally be used just prior to any--add,--insertor--overwrite.
+This option can only be used with--unfiltered.

 Options